openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/shape/squeeze-15.rst

         </output>
     </layer>

-*Example 5: squeeze 2D tensor with 1 dynamic and one static shape element to a static shape output, according to the opset15 rules*
+*Example 5: squeeze 2D tensor with dynamic and static shape elements to a dynamic shape output, according to the opset15 rules*

 .. code-block:: xml
    :force: